Why it matters

 - Conditions like TB, respiratory illness and psychological distress are more common in overcrowded homes.

-- Overcrowded homes are associated with exposure to tobacco smoke, accidents, disturbed sleep and slow growth.
+- Poor quality homes are associated with exposure to tobacco smoke, accidents, disturbed sleep and slow growth.
 They all increase risk of coronary heart disease in later life.

 What can be done?